 I never returned, having problems with my surgery, developing pain along with a lack of strength.
-I am sure this also occurred in no small part due to my poor training methods.
 I felt frustrated throughout the rest of high school, withdrawing from most activities.

 Early in life, I expected myself to be an athlete.
 It kept me busy and gave me a sense of purpose.
 Through this experience though, I came to realize that my real passion was for the preparation taking place in the gym, not the sports themselves.

 Despite embracing my love for bodybuilding, I stopped training consistently until college.
 After sulking for long enough, I knew I still wanted to improve, if just for its own sake.
 I had the time and the will to learn.

 I took coursework in exercise physiology throughout college.
 Afterwards, I briefly enrolled in a Master’s program for biomechanics but decided not to pursue it.
 I was then a personal trainer for close to a decade.

 I learned the most though by reading and experimenting on my own.